knime/webapps-common/README.md

 }
 ```

-## Usage in Custom Visualizations
+## Usage in custom visualizations
-Custom UI component implementations can also use this package to interface with the KNIME® Analytics Platform and
+Custom UI component implementations can also use this package to interface with the KNIME® Analytics Platform.
-visualization framework

 To access this functionality within a component, simply add the provided IIFE build output as `<script>` content in
 the HTML scope.
 This output is found in the `dist/knime-ui-extension-service.min.js` bundle and will automatically
-execute the JavaScript necessary to provide access to the API. *Note: In all cases, it's important to load the IIFE
+execute the JavaScript necessary to provide access to the API.

+*Note: In all cases, it's important to load the IIFE
 content into the HTML document **before** the UI component implementation so the API is loaded and available in the
 custom context.*

 There are two options to use included in the `dist` folder (use only one at a time):

 - `knime-ui-extension-service.min.js` a minified production build of the package
-- `knime-ui-extension-service.dev.js` a documented package build intended for development
+- `knime-ui-extension-service.dev.js` a documented package build intended for development/debugging

 There are a number of ways to include this bundle in a component implementation: